annacatt/Adaptation_and_cortical_responses/README.md

 - use "main_1Module.m" to plot/analyze the firing rate time series of the single-module network;
 - use "main_2Modules.m" to plot/analyze the firing rate time series of the two-module network.

-Help is available by contacting the creators, Anna Cattani (acattani@bu.edu), Andrea Galluzzi, Matteo Fecchio, and Andrea Pigorini.
+Help is available by contacting the creators, Anna Cattani (acattani@bu.edu), Andrea Galluzzi (andrea.galluzzi@iss.it).

 This project is licensed under the terms of the MIT license.
 Please, cite the following article if using any of the material made here available: